piascik/liric/nudgematic/README.md

 # Nudgematic library

 This library is used to control 'nudgematic' mechanism on Raptor.
 This mechanism allows for the offseting of the pointing centre on the detector, without moving the telescope (which is slow and takes time to settle).
 It consists of two platform mounted on rails (horizontal and vertical).
 Both platforms can be moved by turning a motor attached to a cam, with odd-sized lobes giving two different sizes of offset in each direction.
-There is a series of microswitches on each platform, that are triggered by a series of configurable 'humps', so a set number of positions in each direction can be determined.
-The motors and microswitches are controlled / read by a USB-PIO board (and via the usb_pio library).
+There is a resistor based encoder attached to the motor output shaft that tells us the position of each cam.
+The motor and encoder are attached to an Arduino EtherMega and motor shield, which can turn the motors on and off, and read the encoders.

 ## Directory structure